robertour/CulSim/README.md

 About this implementation
 --------------------------

-This code was created with the goal of running fast, most of them apply to the Batch Mode or Command Line Interfacce:
+This code was created with the goal of running fast; most of them apply to the Batch Mode or Command Line Interface:

-1. All is kept in memory and I/O access is kept at the minimum.
+1. All is kept in memory, and I/O access is kept at a minimum.

 2. Each simulation is run in a different core.
-There will be as many threads as your computer have running at the same time.
-If you have 4 cores, you will have 4 threads (simulations) running simultaneously, and the rest waiting for them to finish.
+There will be as many threads as your computer has running at the same time.
+If you have 4 cores, you will have 4 threads (simulations) running simultaneously and the rest waiting for them to finish.

 3. The use of objects in the simulation is avoided in the classes that correspond to the core implementation of the simulation.
-Instead, direct Java Matrices is used.
-You will see a lot of confusing indexes, fun times!!
+Instead, direct Java Matrices are used.
+You will see a lot of indices.
 I did my best to keep decent names for them without being extremely verbose, and it is very well documented.

 4. Modularization in the simulation core method is avoided in order to reduce the number of method calls.

 5. As a consequence of the previous, the code is repetitive.
 Each class (that inherits from simulation) re-implement the wheel.
-You will find that most of the code in `run_experiment` is very repetitive, i.e. I didn't factorize intentionally.
+You will find that most of the code in `run_experiment` is repetitive, i.e., I didn't factorize intentionally.

-6. Buffered writers are used, so I/O is reduced and the output to files is not immediate.
+6. Buffered writers are used, so I/O is reduced, and the output to files is not immediate.